ansys/pyansys-dev-guide/doc/source/how-to/releasing.rst

    ``--index-url`` switch changes the Python Package Index, which forces ``pip`` to use only packages from that package index.

-   Our package index uses PyPI upstream.
-Therefore other users cannot inject packages from PyPI that would supersede our packages, even if they are of a higher version.
+   The Ansys package index uses PyPI upstream.
+This prevents other users from being able to inject packages from PyPI that would supersede our packages, even if they are of a higher version.